 Wait, but what else?

-- Severe Heart failure.
-When spironolactone is used at a starting dose of 12.5 to 25 mg once daily it has been shown to increase survival and reduce hospitalization when added to standard therapy.
-It is also recommended in patients after a heart attack who develop heart failure symptoms or have a history of diabetes mellitus.
+- Severe heart failure.
+Spironolactone at a starting dose of 12.5 to 25 mg once daily has been shown to increase survival and reduce hospitalization when added to standard therapy.
+It is also recommended in patients after a heart attack who develop heart failure symptoms or have a history of diabetes.

 - High blood pressure.
 Spironolactone is not recommended as first-line treatment for high blood pressure but when added to another blood pressure medication, 25 mg of spironolactone works.